 Letter of Accommodation (LOA)

-After completing the registration process, the student will request and receive a letter of accommodation (LOA) to which the student will give to each instructor where accommodations are to be implemented.
-This letter will list the student's reasonable accommodations.
+After completing the registration process, the student will request and receive a letter of accommodation (LOA) to which the student will list the student's reasonable accommodations to be implemented.

 Professors: What do I do when I receive an official Letter of Accommodation?